In this document

 Terrain properties

-The default elevation model is Copernicus DSM, and the wireframe and simulation inclusion are turned off.
+Note: The default elevation model is Copernicus DSM, and the wireframe is turned off.

 Available Elevation Models